SridharKumarN/SRE-Automation/README.md

     this is created for Telecom Application, It can be adopted for any Industry where Timesten Replication Monitoring is requried for daily basis by placing a cronjob.

 II.
-Delete Many Folder Old Files based on Disk Space/Disk Utilization not based on Number of Days.
+Delete Many Folders Old Files based on Disk Space/Disk Utilization not based on Number of Days. i.e Dynamic Dates

    we usually do housekeeping based on number of days older files or random delete based on Diskspace alert.
    Here is another requriement of Staging server, where we need to keep old files as much as possible.
 Only Housekeeping required when it requires 90% and delete oldest    files.
 Kind of Different approch has been implemented using Python.